redhat-ai-services/mlops-demo-getting-started/README.md

 Clone the [mlops-demo-tenant-gitops](https://github.com/rh-intelligent-application-practice/mlops-demo-tenant-gitops) repo to your local machine.

-Like with the cluster-bootstrap-gitops process, you will need `oc` installed and you will need to be logged into the cluster on the command line.
+Like with the openshift-cluster-bootstrap-gitops process, you will need `oc` installed and you will need to be logged into the cluster on the command line.

 Run the `bootstrap.sh` script from the command line as you see below: